D3DEnergetic/FIDASIM/README.md

 #How to run
 ## 1. Create an input file/procedure.
 Prefida, the FIDASIM preprocessing routine, calls an input procedure that returns a structure that contains the input parameters.
-An example is shown below.
+An example for DIII-D is shown below.
+Note: There may be some small differences depending on your device.

 ```
 ;;This input file is a procedure so name this file accordingly